hlomphosibeko/lins-api/README.md

     ![url](image.png)

     - Inside the axiosDefault.js I set the baseURL in order to be able to deploy
-* The guide assisted in deploying both my React front-end project and my Django API backend as both projects were combined in one workspace.
-* Setting up WhiteNoise for static files
-* Add route to serve the index template

 * Combining both Django and React static files and compiling them
 * Add runtime.txt file to ensure Heroku uses the correct version of Python to deploy my project
 * Test functionality of the URL